 Considering the average NFL career lasts for just 3.3 years, it’s fair to say that Johnson had a good run at the top.
-For example, a number of his records still stand today, including the most receiving yards in a single NFL season, (1,964) and the Lions’ record for the most career receptions (731).
-He really was a unique athlete, naturally blending speed and power in a way few others could.
+For example, many of his records still stand today, including the most receiving yards in a single NFL season (1,964) and the Lions’ record for the most career receptions (731).
+He was a unique athlete, naturally blending speed and power in a way few others could.

 However, injuries soon took their toll, and the player later admitted that recurring concussions were also a problem over the years.
-His unexpected retirement in the 2015 season led the Lions to force him to repay a seven-figure portion of the $16 million signing bonus he received four years earlier, although it only helped to solidify his status as a great in the long run.
+His unexpected retirement in the 2015 season led the Lions to force him to repay a seven-figure portion of the $16 million signing bonus he received four years earlier.
+However, it only helped to solidify his status as a great in the long run.

-Johnson was the league’s top wide receiver for a time, and he’s always going to be seen as a legend despite a relatively short career for a lesser team.
-It has led to a few detractors questioning whether he’ll make it into the Hall of Fame in his first year of eligibility, and he’ll be up on the ballot for the first time in 2021.
+Johnson was the league’s top wide receiver for a time, and he will always be seen as a legend despite a relatively short career for a lesser team.
+It has led to a few detractors questioning whether he’ll make it into the Hall of Fame in his first year of eligibility and whether he’ll be up on the ballot for the first time in 2021.